frenck/spook/documentation/features.md

 :::{card} Core extensions
 :footer: 📚 [Learn more](core_extensions)

 The core extensions extends the functionality of Home Assistant's core itself.
-These are all extensions that are not tied to a specific {term}`integration`.
+These are all extensions that are not tied to a specific {term}`integration <integration>`.

 It provides new {term}`devices <device>` & {term}`entities <entity>` to provide information on the internals of Home Assistant.
 It adds a whole bunch of {term}`services <service>` that allow you to control and manage integrations, devices, entities, and {term}`areas <area>`.
 :::